wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 With ~alert metrics you can rewrite the alerts as follows:

-- Alert A: `ts(processes.blocked) > 2 and last(ts(~alert.summary.*.WARN.seriesFiring, alertName="B"))`
+- Alert A: `ts(processes.blocked) > 2 and last(ts(~alert.isFiring.*, alertName="B"))`
-- Alert B: `ts(mem.available) > 10 and last(ts(~alert.summary.*.WARN.seriesFiring, alertName="C"))`
+- Alert B: `ts(mem.available) > 10 and last(ts(~alert.isFiring.*, alertName="C"))`
 - Alert C: `ts(cpu.loadavg.1m) > 5`

 If you decide to change the thresholds for any of the conditions in alerts B or C, the change is automatically propagated to alerts A and B because A and B depend on whether those alerts fire, not on the specific value of the thresholds for the metrics in alerts B and C.

+### Use Case Example 2: Alert if another alert is firing, but only for specific source(s)

+Suppose you want to write an alert, Alert A, that only fires when specific sources from Alert B fires.

+- Alert A condition: `last(ts(~alert.Firing.*, source="app-10" and alertName="B")) > 5`

+In this case, Alert A would only fire if app-10 was firing from Alert B.

-### Use Case Example 2: Alert if more than X sources are firing from another alert
+### Use Case Example 3: Alert if more than X sources are firing from another alert

-Suppose you want to write an alert, alert A, that only fires when alert B has more than 5 sources firing.
+Suppose you want to write an alert, Alert A, that only fires when Alert B has more than 5 sources firing.

 - Alert A condition: `last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`

-Suppose you want to write an alert, alert A, that only fires when alert B has more than 5 sources firing AND the metric, "mem.available" is less than 2.
+Suppose you want to write an alert, Alert A, that only fires when Alert B has more than 5 sources firing AND the metric, "mem.available" is less than 2.

 - Alert A condition: `ts(mem.available) < 2 and last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`